jnozzi/cocoadev.com/SiteContent/General/HitTestWithCircles.markdown

 A point and a vector can be looked at as the same thing.
 (Think of a point as just the vector from the origin to the point.)
 So doing point cross vector or point dot vector makes perfect sense.
 Since the results are being saved into scalars, it's clearly a dot product.

-Still, I had to actually ''look'' and see what the result type was, so I agree that it's a bad use of overloading.
+Still, I had to actually *look* and see what the result type was, so I agree that it's a bad use of overloading.